DebjyotiSaha/NLP-Coursework/README.md

 ### I will further upload the file details in a document file later. - Debjyoti Saha ###

+## Debjyoti's Analysis ##
+1. Chronic Kidney disease chatbot python file is uploaded.
+The file is a kind of dynamic chatbot in which we are not using any kind of json file but we are using an published article found on the internet.
+2. Use Google colab to execute the file as some libraries may not work.

+## Kowshik's Analysis ##
-Added a JPYNB file which has all the files .
+1. Added a JPYNB file which has all the files .

-made a few changes in code (1 or 2)
+2. Made a few changes in code (1 or 2)

-Some things to download to get it to run (pip install )
+3. Some things to download to get it to run (pip install ), nltk,torch,ipywidgets

-nltk,torch,ipywidgets

-In jypynb added a last sell to just delete the data.pth from local directry to keep everything organized
+4. In jypynb added a last sell to just delete the data.pth from local directry to keep everything organized